lijunwangs/solana/docs/src/validator/geyser.md

 Account update via update_account: As mentioned previously when is_startup is false, the account is updated during transaction processing.
-The account update has information about the transaction causing the update in the txn field.
+The account update has information about the transaction causing the update in the `txn` field.
+Note, when account update is sent during start up, the txn field is None as there is no transaction.

 ```
 pub struct ReplicaAccountInfoV3<'a> {